lazywinadmin/lazywinadmin.github.io/_posts/2014/2014-08-12-PowerShell_Summit_2014_Europe_(English).md

 published: true
 comments: true
 ---
-{% include base_path %}

  <a href="{{ base_path }}/images/2014/20140812_PowerShell_Summit_2014_Europe_(English)/2014-03-11%252B6-43-32%252BPM__205120932__-298x308.jpg" imageanchor="1" style="clear: left; float: left; margin-bottom: 1em; margin-right: 1em;"><img border="0" src="{{ base_path }}/images/2014/20140812_PowerShell_Summit_2014_Europe_(English)/2014-03-11%252B6-43-32%252BPM__205120932__-298x308.jpg" height="200" width="193" /></a>
 <a href="{{ base_path }}/2014/08/powershell-summit-2014-europe.html" target="_blank">French version</a>

-The European PowerShell Summit, organised by <a href="http://powershell.org/">PowerShell.org</a>&nbsp;guys, will be in Amsterdam from the September 29th to the October 1st 2014 at the Park Hotel.
+The European PowerShell Summit, organised by <a href="http://powershell.org/">PowerShell.org</a>guys, will be in Amsterdam from the September 29th to the October 1st 2014 at the Park Hotel.
 Details at <a href="http://powershell.org/wp/community-events/summit/">http://powershell.org/wp/community-events/summit/</a>

 The Summit will feature 3 days of PowerShell sessions from PowerShell team members, PowerShell MVPs and other PowerShell experts.
 Itâ€™s the in-person gathering place for PowerShell enthusiasts and PowerShell users.
-Itâ€™s a place to make new connections, learn new techniques, and offer something to your peers and colleagues. &nbsp;If you can't get your PowerShell questions answered at the PowerShell Summit you'll never get an answer.
+Itâ€™s a place to make new connections, learn new techniques, and offer something to your peers and colleagues.
+If you can't get your PowerShell questions answered at the PowerShell Summit you'll never get an answer.